-What we’ve learn working with some of the biggest enterprises building their apps for variety of different users (employee groups), use cases, platforms, using myriad of different tools, and many other aspects?
-For enterprise IT, mobility and mobile apps in general hold the potential to boost their productivity and drive business value of the entire organization.
+What we’ve learned working with some of the biggest enterprises building their apps for a variety of different users (employee groups), use cases, platforms, using myriad of different tools, and many other aspects?
+For Enterprise IT, mobility and mobile apps, in general, hold the potential to boost their productivity and drive business value of the entire organization.
 And to make the most of mobile apps, enterprises need to put in place a comprehensive mobility strategy that can work as a holistic approach, encompassing all aspects from mobile app development to security and connectivity.

 Investments in Enterprise Mobile App Development

 In the world of forecasts and surveys, every information provider has their own angle to dump from.
-According the Red Hat’s mobile maturity survey 90 percent of corporate IT decision-makers are preparing to increase their investments in mobile app development within the next 12 months at an average growth rate of 24 percent during that time.
-In this study, majority of respondents think the open source is the key element in their mobile app development strategy.
+According to the Red Hat’s mobile maturity survey, 90 percent of corporate IT decision-makers are preparing to increase their investments in mobile app development within the next 12 months at an average growth rate of 24 percent during that time.
+In this study, a majority of respondents think the open source is the key element in their mobile app development strategy.
 At the same time as a demand for enterprise mobile apps grows the rapid development and testing of enterprise apps become more challenging.
-The open source provides a natural fit as its solutions, tools as well techniques can make the enterprise app development happen in much faster pace that currently.
+The open source provides a natural fit as its solutions, tools as well techniques can make the enterprise app development happen at a much faster pace than currently.